sanfinity-Iot/openremote/Developer-Guide:-Creating-a-custom-project.md

 ## Building and running your project

+If you work only on the console frontend apps and want to deploy the full stack in development mode, use:

+`DEPLOYMENT_DIRECTORY=$PWD/deployment docker-compose -p kmar -f openremote/profile/dev.yml up --build`

 TODO

 ### Restarting a Manager with new settings

 After changing any configuration in the `deployment/manager` directory, for example when you change logging settings, you should restart the service with:

 ```
 SERVICE=manager && PROJECT=openremote && PROFILE=profile/demo.yml && \